srsran/srsRAN_Project_docs/docs/source/dev_guide/source/testing_policy/source/index.rst

 Unit Tests
 **********

 Unit tests are the foundational layer of our testing strategy.
 They scrutinize software behavior at a granular level, examining individual components in isolation.
 We prioritize unit testing because it is faster, more straightforward, and cost-effective compared to other types of tests.
 Our development team writes unit tests during development.
 In most cases, new features in the code and their associated unit tests are in the same Pull Request, even in the same commit.
-ToIn order to merge a Pull Request into the main development branch, all unit tests (old and new) must success.
+In order to merge a Pull Request into the main development branch, all unit tests (old and new) must success.

 Key aspects of our Unit Testing approach: